Short on time? Here’s the best gaming antivirus in 2021:

 - Cloud-based scanner.
 Doesn’t use your CPU to run scans, limiting system strain during routine scans.

 - System optimization.
 Cleans out junk files, speeds your bootup, and increases RAM and memory availability.

 BullGuard and McAfee are the only products on my list that will actually increase your CPU performance with their game booster features.
 Other products on my list have automatic gaming modes and cloud-based scanners, so you won’t have to worry about a headshot being interrupted by a security notification!

 🤔️ Can I just turn off my antivirus while my games are open?

-Yes, and no. Many of the top tier antivirus programs now include a “game mode” which will suspend notifications and scans while you’re in full screen mode.
-But then there are some — like BullGuard — which will boost your PC’s performance and your processing power will actually improve.
+No, not really.
+Many of the top-tier antivirus programs now include a “game mode” which will suspend notifications and scans while you’re in full screen mode.
+But then there are some — like BullGuard and McAfee — which will boost your PC’s performance and actually increase your frame rate and CPU processing power.

-🤔 Is there a free antivirus that offers a Game Mode?
+🤔️ Is there a free antivirus that offers a gaming mode?